 Mrs. Belliveau's ELA

-Welcome to the seventh and eighth grade ELA page!
+Welcome to the eighth grade ELA page!
 On this site, you will find important assignments and due dates, as well as helpful ELA resources.
 Please feel free to contact me by email anytime at Jbelliveau@schools.nyc.gov.

 Assignments and Due Dates

 Course Description (for students)

 This year, we will read various non-fiction texts, two modern novels, poetry, drama, and short stories.
 In addition, you will be required to have an independent reading book at all times.
 Throughout this year, we will focus on responding to literature and nonfiction, strengthening critical thinking skills and questioning techniques, as well as writing several different types of essays (literary, argumentative and expository).
 We will also focus on polishing grammar, vocabulary skills and writing mechanics as we learn new writing techniques and strategies.

 Instructional Philosophy (for parents)

 Our English Language Arts curriculum is aligned with the New York State Common Core Learning Standards.
 Daily lessons will help to foster an understanding and appreciation of various literary elements, encouraging students to actively analyze and interact with the text critically, by making inferences and connections.
 Students will experience literature in new ways, using process drama to help them imagine setting and characterization, as well as acting out “scenes” from texts.
 Context clues and group discussions will be used for vocabulary acquisition, a reading strategy that will prove invaluable in their journeys as lifelong readers.
 Writing assignments will enable students to express new ideas in various ways, making insightful connections with the text and citing evidence to support claims.